Leadership Contestants

 Heather McPherson

-Heather McPherson grew up in a busy, working-class family.
-Her father was a truck driver with his own company, and her mother stayed home with the children.
-Their lives were full of swimming lessons, hockey practices, camping trips, and time at the lake.
+Heather grew up in a busy, working-class family.
+Her father was a truck driver with his own company, and her mother stayed home.
+Their lives were full of swimming lessons, hockey practices, and camping trips.

-Family was central to their home.
-They hosted large, lively dinners with her extended family – loud, chaotic, and always welcoming.
-No one was ever turned away.
-To make room for everyone, doors were taken off their hinges and laid across makeshift legs, creating tables that snaked through the house and created a place for everyone.
+They hosted large extended-family dinners – loud, chaotic, and always welcoming.
+To make room for everyone, doors were taken off their hinges and laid across makeshift legs, creating tables that snaked through the house and a place for everyone.

 That sense of inclusion has guided her career – from the non-profit sector to Parliament – and shaped a leadership style that makes room, rather than shutting people out.

-Before politics, Heather spent nearly 20 years in the non-profit sector, working for human rights, sustainable development, and global justice.
+Before politics, Heather spent nearly 20 years working for human rights, sustainable development, and global justice.
 With a Master’s degree in education focused on Indigenous knowledge and sustainability, she has always been grounded in service and fairness.

 In Parliament, Heather has taken on the toughest files – from foreign affairs, human rights, and international trade to health care, seniors, and culture.
 Her commitment to building a more peaceful and just world has included visits to Ukraine and the Middle East, and she has advanced legislation to protect pensions, defend public health care, strengthen environmental reviews, and support people living with ADHD.